The placement rules are also available in the Placement Chart.

 These courses are recommended for highly motivated students who have prior experience with the language, heritage speakers, or those who have studied a romance language previously.
 Students who have completed HISP 102 at the College or HISP 103 should take HISP 203 as their next course.

-Placement tests are offered in Arabic, Chinese, Italian, Japanese, Spanish and Russian.
-Incoming students who wish to continue studying these languages at The College of William and Mary must take a placement exam given before the start of classes in the fall semester in order to determine the appropriate language level.
+Assessment tests are offered in Arabic, Chinese, Italian, Japanese, Russian and Spanish.
+Incoming students who wish to continue studying these languages at The College of William and Mary must take an assessment test given before the start of classes in the fall semester in order to determine the appropriate language level.
 Mid-year transfer students who wish to continue language study in the spring semester should contact the Program Director for that language, or his/her designate.

-These exams are advisory only and do not override the placement guidelines above; students whose placement tests results indicate a need for remedial study should attend faculty office hours and seek tutoring at the Tribe Tutor Zone or with a private tutor.
-See the Modern Languages website for more information on exams for these languages or visit the MLL Events Calendar here for a list of placement exams.
+These assessment tests are advisory only and do not override the placement guidelines above; students whose assessment test results indicate a need for remedial study should attend faculty office hours and seek tutoring at the Tribe Tutor Zone or with a private tutor.
+See the Modern Languages website for more information on tests for these languages or visit the MLL Events Calendar here for a list of placement assessment tests.

-If you have questions concerning the placement exam please contact:
+If you have questions concerning the assessment test please contact: